-- It requires less storage space of device.
+- It requires less storage space of the device.
 This encourages users to use PWAs.

 Should Enterprises Build Progressive Web Apps?

-PWA is an evolving technology nowadays.
-So, if you’re planning to restructure your enterprise marketing strategy, it’s not wise to ignore the said technology.
-All you need to focus, if the new tech demands more resources and costs.
-If it doesn’t, it’s good to include in your mobile strategy.
+PWA is a new and growing technology.
+So, if you’re planning to restructure your enterprise marketing strategy, it’s not wise to ignore it.
+All you need to focus on is that new tech demands more resources and costs.
+If it doesn’t, it’s good to include PWA in your mobile strategy.

-The most interesting thing about PWA is that it is developed with the pre-existing site code and several features are integrated in accordance with the targeted browsers and devices.
-Besides, it also includes similar advertising model that of a website.
-The progressive web app also helps in improving website ranking in Google and other search engines.
+The most interesting thing about PWA is that it is developed with the pre-existing site code and several features are integrated as per the targeted browsers and devices.
+Besides, it also includes a similar advertising model that of a website.
+The progressive web apps also help in improving website ranking in Google and other search engines.